 How are yellowtail kingfish farmed?

-Japan has a long and successful history of farming Seriola species and currently produces around 150,000 tonnes per annum.
-However, this industry largely relies on catching fry from the wild and on-growing them in sea cages with only a small volume being produced from captive-bred juveniles.
-However, hatchery production of kingfish is now well established in Australia, Chile and Mexico involving broodstock conditioning, controlled spawning, larval rearing, and juvenile production.
-Subsequent on-growing to harvest size is done in sea-cages.
+Japan has a long and successful history of farming Seriola species and currently produces around 150,000 tonnes per annum largely relying on catching fry from the wild and on-growing them in sea cages.
+Hatchery production of kingfish is now well established in New Zealand, Australia, The Netherlands, Denmark, Chile, and Mexico.
+Until recently, on-growing to harvest size is done in sea-cages.
 Land-based production using Recirculating Aquaculture Systems (RAS) is poised, perhaps except for Japan, to overtake traditional, marine-based farming.

 How is NIWA research helping sustainable yellowtail kingfish aquaculture?

 We have developed commercial-scale hatchery production technology for kingfish that will allow New Zealand to capitalise on this lucrative opportunity.
 Our hatchery at the Northland Aquaculture Centre (NAC) at Ruakākā, can consistently produce 500,000 kingfish fingerlings per year (readily scalable to one million), to provide surety for first commercial entrants.
 The hatchery is supplied with eggs from multiple production broodstocks, each on a discrete seasonal cycle to ensure a year-round supply of eggs.
 An ongoing elite, multi-generational brood programme provides for continuous genetic improvement of our stocks.